Profile information

 Description

-Aloha from a hidden corner of Hawaii’s jungle – join our off-grid family for a true island cultural exchange
+Aloha from a hidden corner of Hawaii’s jungle – join our in progress off-grid community for a true island cultural exchange

-We are a small family bringing a forgotten 5-acre piece of tropical jungle back to life, the old Hawaiian way — with our hands, hearts, and respect for the ‘āina (land).
-This is more than a project; it’s a living classroom in sustainable Polynesian-style homesteading, permaculture, and off-grid island living.
+We are bringing a forgotten 5-acre piece of tropical jungle back to life, the old Hawaiian way — with our hands, hearts, and respect for the ‘āina (land).
+This is more than a project; it’s a living classroom in sustainable homesteading, permaculture, and off-grid island living.

 Every day here is a cultural exchange.
 You’ll learn side-by-side with us how to: